Circle of Life

 Children will develop an understanding of the importance of water in our lives and an appreciation of how it affects different societies and economies.
 The final outcome of this topic will be to develop a campaign to conserve water, both at school and in the wider community.

-The topic is launched with a visit to Stoke Bruerne to investigate how water has been used as a means of transport and also the importance of canals to the local area during the Industrial Revolution.
+The topic is expanded with a Marvellous Middle visit to Stoke Bruerne to investigate how water has been used as a means of transport and also the importance of canals to the local area during the Industrial Revolution.
 Children will develop an appreciation of the Grand Union canal by beginning to understand how this important local resource has shaped a variety of industries and settlements over time and has affected the lives of those who lived on, or near the canal.
 Children will also undertake an in-depth study of the causes and effects of the 1998 Bedford flood.

 In Science, pupils will investigate the water cycle and understand the processes of evaporation, condensation (cloud formation) and rainfall (precipitation).